Updated on January 10, 2022 by Sarina Tariq

 The patch can be applied from the face of the garment or from under the hole.
 A decorative patch is applied from the face and all other patches from the back.
 You should finish the edges of the patch fabric pieces – if it is made of cotton /woven fabric.
 Other wise the edges will fray.
 But if you are patching with denim fabric itself you can leave the edges as they are as denim would not fray as much.
 You can however cut the patch fabric with rounded corners to make them stronger.

 Use thread the same color as the jeans for optimal and invisible looks.
+Some recommend to use navy blue/matching blue color on the top and grey on the back.
 But if that is not possible use white for denim with white base and dark grey with dark denim.
 Keep a strand of the thread on top of the jeans and see if it blends in – if it does that is the one you can use.